mistersigmoid-data-scientist/mistersigmoid-data-scientist/README.md

 > *"A sigmoid doesn't rush.
 It starts slow, accelerates through the inflection point, and asymptotically approaches 1."*
 > *That's my career arc.
 I'm somewhere past the inflection point.* 🚀

-Hi my name is **Michiel Rondelez** aka **Mister Sigmoid** I'm a **Senior .NET developer turned AI/Data engineer** — 7 years of shipping production software, now obsessed with building things that *think*.
+Hi my name is **Michiel Rondelez** aka **Mister Sigmoid**.
+I'm a **Senior .NET developer turned AI/Data engineer** — 7 years of shipping production software, now obsessed with building things that *think*.
 Currently deep in an intensive AI & Data Science bootcamp at **BeCode Ghent**, stacking ML, pipelines, and agentic systems on top of a solid engineering foundation.

 I don't just build models.
 I build **systems that go to production**.